What is a LIMS?

 How to Implement a LIMS

-Like any piece of software, a LIMS will need to be implemented for your team to set your lab up for success and ensure things are working properly.
+Not quite.
+Like any software, a LIMS will need to be implemented for your team to set your lab up for success and ensure things are working properly.

-The implementation time of a LIMS (Laboratory Information Management System) varies widely depending on several factors, including:
+The implementation time of a LIMS varies widely depending on several factors, including:

 • The size and complexity of the laboratory.